-Veterans generally have one year after the VA denies a claim to file notice of an appeal.
+Veterans generally have one year after the VA denies a claim to file a notice of an appeal.

 Each appeal requires gathering and presenting new evidence and testimony in hearings that are increasingly formal.
 A VA lawyer may cross-examine the veteran.
-Veterans fare better with help from a veterans disability benefits lawyer who knows the system and understands what’s required to successfully appeal a rejected claim.
+Veterans fare better with help from a VA disability benefits lawyer who knows the system and understands what’s required to successfully appeal a rejected claim.

 VA Disability Benefits FAQs

 You can appeal a denial through a Notice of Disagreement.
 You have 1 year from the date of your denial to file.

 The appeals process can be tedious and complex.
 An attorney can help you through the process and be sure all of your rights are entirely protected.

 Our fees are on a contingency basis, meaning we only get paid if your claim gets approved.
 We get our fee through a percentage of your past-due benefits.